-A physical examination combined with either a MRI or CT scan will help doctors diagnose a nerve sheath tumor.
+A physical examination combined with either an MRI or CT scan will help doctors diagnose a nerve sheath tumor.

 Treatment Options for Nerve Sheath Tumors

-If the tumor is more aggressive it may need to be removed.
-The appropriate surgical option is developed on a case by case basis depending on the location of the tumor, patient’s presentation, and patient’s wishes.
+If the tumor is more aggressive, it may need to be removed.
+The appropriate surgical option is developed on a case-by-case basis depending on the location of the tumor, the patient’s presentation and the patient’s wishes.